ZroMnc/openig-example/README.md

 # openig-vagrant
-Provide a basic installation for local testing and development for OpenIG using the virtualbox provider.
+Provide a basic installation for local testing and development of OpenIG using the virtualbox provider.

 You will need [Vagrant](https://www.vagrantup.com/) to run the example.
 When install is finished OpenIG will be running with IP 192.168.33.14